thiswillbeyourgithub/HapaxPredator/README.md

     ![picture](HapaxPredator.png)

 ### Know issues :
-* NONE!
+* Not really sure all the text preprocessing happens correctly as the final one is a catch all anyway.
+Someone with experience in text encodings is welcome as I'm note sure there's not some accentueted words that are not recognized but I don't really want to embed unicode into my code.
+Help appreciated.

 ### TODO :
-* Nothing.
+* Waiting for user feedbacks.
 Suggestions are welcome, just open an issue.

 ## FAQ :